BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/archives-api.md

 there are no update, tag or deprecation operations available on archive resources.

 An archive resource will be automatically erased from the system after certain after certain time.
-This time is configurable (config property `app.archives.cache-invalidate-after`) and it defaults to 5 hours.
+This time is configurable (config property `plugins.archive.ephemeral.ttl`) and it defaults to 5 hours.

 ## Payload